ankane/tailslide/README.md

 # Tailslide

-Median and percentile for Django models and MongoEngine documents
+Median and percentile for Django and MongoEngine

 Supports: